Skip to main content

 The Bottom Line

 Traumatic brain injuries are among the most serious and most underdiagnosed injuries from car accidents.
-A concussion is a "mild" TBI by medical classification, but there is nothing mild about months of headaches, memory problems, and cognitive fog that can follow.
+A concussion is a "mild" TBI by medical classification, but there is nothing mild about months of headaches, memory problems, vestibular dysfunction, and cognitive fog that can follow.
 The biggest challenge with TBI claims in North Carolina is that standard imaging often looks normal even when the injury is real, giving insurance companies an opening to deny or minimize your claim.
 Early diagnosis, specialized evaluation, and thorough documentation are essential.

 Understanding Concussions and Traumatic Brain Injuries